vullioud/Weyrich23/README.md

 The goal of Weyrich23 is to provide the code used for the manuscript XXX.
 For the full datasets please contact the corresponding author.
 To explore the script you can use the trimmed dataset available with the package.
-This package is not designed for general usage.
+This package is not designed for general use.

 ## Installation